 In our house sugary treats can be a black hole.
 I offer Ryan one Hershey’s kiss as an after dinner treat and the next thing I know, it’s Friday and he’s throwing a tantrum because I won’t let him take a chocolate bath Augustus Gloop style instead of eating dinner.

 Okay, that might be a bit extreme, but when it comes to the good stuff in our house it really does look like a, If You Give a Mouse a Cookie situation.
 It quickly escalates into mealtime meltdowns and tantrums galore.

 With that in mind, I try pretty hard to find easy ways to add some fun to the boys’ without relying on the sweet stuff.
 Take my famous chicken boo-dle soup – my way to solve the issue of wanting kids to go out and get candy, but obviously, they need dinner first.

-So, just like with my Christmas tree pasta, I really wanted to try and make a fun meal for my boys that would be fun and festive, but also relatively healthy and reasonable as a meal rather than a snack or treat.
-And since my boys will eat juuuuusttt about anything that is carbs and cheesy, quesadillas were an obvious choice.
+So, just like with my Christmas tree pasta, I really wanted to try and make a fun meal for my boys that would be fun and festive, but also relatively healthy.

-These Christmas Tree-sadillas (you guys know I can’t resist a good play on words – remember boo-dle soup!?) are so easy, I almost feel silly sharing them but easy is pretty much the name of my game!
+These Christmas Tree-sadillas (you guys know I can’t resist a good play on words.) are so easy, I almost feel silly sharing them but easy is pretty much the name of my game!

-Start with your typical quesadilla.
+- Start with your typical quesadilla.
 Put whatever you wish in it, whatever your kids will like.
-This one was just plain old cheese.
-I use the smaller fajita sized soft tortillas, but you can use bigger ones or corn tortillas.

 Spread the guacamole all over the whole quesadilla before cutting your quesadilla into sixths with a sharp knife.
 Also slice a baby carrot while you’re at it.